Skip to content

 “I should only use natural products if I have sensitive skin”

-Some natural substances, such as essential oils, can be irritating.
-Conversely, many synthetic ingredients are specifically designed to be safe and hypoallergenic.
-What truly matters is the formulation, the dosage, and how well it suits your skin.
+False.
+Natural does not necessarily mean better.
+Some natural substances, like essential oils, can be irritating.
+Many synthetic ingredients are specifically designed to be hypoallergenic.

 “Does makeup irritate sensitive skin?”